marlinprotocol/oyster-serverless-devtools/README.md

 ARBISCAN_API_KEY=<arbiscan-api-key>
 ```

-At the end, following command is required to run to deploy contract on Arbitrum Sepolia Testnet.
+At the end, run following command to deploy contract on Arbitrum Sepolia Testnet.
 This will print the deployed contract address.
 ```bash
 npx hardhat run script/deploy/UserSample.ts --network arbs
 ```

 Similar steps can also be followed for other chains with relevant configs (check `hardhat.config.ts`).

-For Serverless example, use the script at `script/deploy/SubsUser.ts`, following the same step as above.
+For the subscription example, use the script at `script/deploy/SubsUser.ts`, following the same step as above.
 Make sure to set existent Subscription Relay and USDC contract addresses in the script.

 ### Contract Verification

-Hardhat provides contract verification, allowing users to interact directly with contracts on Arbiscan.
+Hardhat provides contract verification, allowing users to interact directly with contracts on [Arbiscan](https://sepolia.arbiscan.io/).
 It displays all contract transactions and event details in a human-readable format.

 Prepare a file named `arg.js` as illustrated below.
-This file contains the original constructor argument values used while deploying the contract.
+This file contains the original constructor argument values, in the same order, used while deploying the contract.
 ```javascript
 module.exports = [
     "0x56EC16763Ec62f4EAF9C7Cfa09E29DC557e97006",